Kornhaas/Brick_Manager/DOCKER_SETUP_COMPLETE.md

    - Set up regular backups with `make backup`
    - Monitor with the health endpoint

-Your Lego Manager is now fully containerized and production-ready! 🎉
+Your Bricks Manager is now fully containerized and production-ready! 🎉